alankrantas/microbit-micropython-cookbook/README.md

 ## A More Convenient Pin Class?

-Define a Pin class to repackage existing pin methods.
+Define a Pin class to wrap existing pin methods.

 ```python
 from microbit import pin1, pin2, sleep